 Sun Finance can offer no assurance that it will be able to compete successfully against any or all of the Group's current or future competitors.
 As a result, the Group could lose market share and its revenue could decline, thereby affecting the Group's ability to generate sufficient cash flow to service its indebtedness or fund operations.
 Significant increases in the number and size of the Group's competitors could result in a decrease in demand for its online loan products, resulting in a decline in the Group's revenues and net earnings.
-Increased competition or more aggressive marketing and pricing practices on the part of the Group's competitors could result in lower revenues, margins and turnover rates in the Group's operations, which may have a material adverse effect on its business, financial condition, results of operations, prospects and cash flows.
+Increased competitors could result in lower revenues, margins, and turnover rates in the Group's operations, which may have a material adverse effect on its business, financial condition, results of operations, prospects, and cash flows.